My Teachers

 Cultural Knowledge and the Power of Curriculum

-More specifically he taught me about curriculum and the requirement for any profession claiming professional status to have a curriculum that maps out an integrated body of theory and practice.
+Leslie was also a senior administrator with the Ministry of Education in Ontario whose PhD had been in the content, structure, acquisition, and dissemination of personal and professional knowledge.
+More specifically he taught me about curriculum and the requirement for any field of work claiming professional status to have a curriculum that maps out an integrated body of theory and practice.
 This sounds easy but in fact is extraordinarily difficult.
 In culture we’re very good at the theorizing of culture but not so good at connecting those ideas to a body of tools and levers.
 Among the content matter for the professional was a clear statement about the public interests served by the profession.

 Carol Tator’s conclusion that curriculum was the key to addressing diversity and anti-racism was reinforced by Leslie’s Understanding of the actual structure and form of curriculum.